 Light chain multiple myeloma is a type of multiple myeloma, a cancer of the plasma cells.
 Multiple myeloma begins in the bone marrow, where white blood cells are formed.
 When the body detects an infection, these white blood cells transform into plasma cells, which create proteins called immunoglobulins — also known as antibodies.
 These immunoglobulins, or Ig for short, work to eliminate dangerous bacteria and viruses.
 In people with multiple myeloma, plasma cells don’t work properly.
 Instead, they produce damaged Ig that harm the body.
 These damaged Ig are called monoclonal proteins, or M proteins.

-Normal Ig are shaped like a Y, with four pieces linked together — two longer “heavy” chains and two shorter “light” chains.
-M proteins are excess quantities of one of these types of chains.
+Normal immunoglobulins are shaped like a Y, with four pieces linked together — two longer “heavy” chains and two shorter “light” chains.
+M proteins are excess quantities of one of these types or combinations of chains.
 About 20 percent of people with multiple myeloma are diagnosed with light chain multiple myeloma.
 People with light chain myeloma only produce the light chain component of abnormal immunoglobulins.
 These are also known as Bence-Jones proteins.